kubernetes/minikube/README.md

 export KUBECONFIG=$HOME/.kube/config
 sudo -E ./minikube start --vm-driver=none

-# this for loop waits until kubectl can access the api server that minikube has created
+# this for loop waits until kubectl can access the api server that Minikube has created
 for i in {1..150} # timeout for 5 minutes
 do
    ./kubectl get po &> /dev/null